GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: GesGPT

-Based on our analysis of text-gesture pairs in the ZHUBO dataset, we have identified recurring patterns between gestures and their intended meanings.
+\textbf{Gesture Prompt:} Based on our analysis of text-gesture pairs in the ZHUBO dataset, we have identified some commonalities between the visual appearance of gestures and their intended meanings.
 For example, explanatory gestures are often accompanied by upward or outward movements of the palm, while emphatic gestures are often accompanied by downward chopping movements of the hand.
-To enhance the functionality of our gesture dictionary, we annotate each gesture unit with its corresponding intention type, resulting in a comprehensive and semantically rich gesture library.
-Additionally, each gesture unit is available in three different durations, corresponding to its respective intention label.
+In order to enhance the functionality of our gesture lexicon, we applied text parsing methods to annotate each gesture unit with its corresponding action intention and semantic word, based on the accompanying text.
+Subsequently, we enlisted the expertise of a professional speaker to manually refine the original gesture labels in our dataset, thus creating our final semantically enriched gesture library.
+Each gesture clip is assigned an intention label, and some clips are associated with semantic words, collectively serving as prompts for the gesture clips.
+The example of the gesture lexicon is shown in Fig.4.